Coder-RD/SQL-Challenge/README.md

 ## 🎯 Challenge Objective

-The **Draw The Triangle 1** challenge requires generating a triangular star pattern using SQL.
+The **Draw The Triangle 2** challenge requires generating a triangular star pattern using SQL.

 The pattern is represented as **P(R)**, where `R` represents the number of rows.

-For this challenge, the objective is to generate **P(20)**, where the pattern contains 20 rows and the number of stars decreases by one on each successive row.
+For this challenge, the objective is to generate **P(20)**, where the pattern contains 20 rows and the number of stars increases by one on each successive row.

 The pattern follows this structure:

-- ⭐ Row 1 → 20 stars
+- ⭐ Row 1 → 1 star
-- ⭐ Row 2 → 19 stars
+- ⭐ Row 2 → 2 stars
-- ⭐ Row 3 → 18 stars
+- ⭐ Row 3 → 3 stars
-- ⭐ Continue decreasing by one star
+- ⭐ Continue increasing by one star
-- ⭐ Final row → 1 star
+- ⭐ Final row → 20 stars

 ---